Day 1 - Arrive Grand Teton National Park / Jackson Lake Lodge

 stay close to Jenny Lake, where we can enjoy incredible views of the Teton Range from the trail.

-Lake to Hidden Falls.
-From here, the 5-mile Jenny Lake Trail
+Lake to Hidden Falls along the 5-mile Jenny Lake Trail

 an eye out for wildlife in and around the lake.
-Please remember that due to park regulations, our Trip Leaders are not
+Please remember that due to park regulations, the Trip Leaders are not

 After, we return to Jackson Lake Lodge where you can take in